SalmaMYassin/blue-bank-single/README.md

 ## Steps:
 1. Register
-2. Create Account
+2. Create Account with initialCredit
-3. Deposit, withdraw, check account
+3. Deposit, withdraw, check accounts and their transactions

 ## Could be improved:
-1. Add authentication
+1. Add authentication and authorization (e.g. Spring Security)
-2. Get the customer_id from the authenticated customer
+2. Adding on auth we can also get the customer_id from the authenticated customer, get customer accounts by authenticated customer, and so on...
 3. Increase unit testcases coverage
 4. Break project into microservices
 5. Add API gateway to manage instances